Ryan Field (stadium): History

+Original stadium (1926–2023)

 At the time it was constructed, Dyche Stadium was considered one of the finest college football stadiums in the country.
 The stadium originally consisted of two semi-circular grandstands on either sideline, with the west (home) sideline having a small, curved upper deck whose 2 ends abut in matching concrete towers.
 The purpose of the curved grandstands was to maximize the number of fans sitting close to the action.
 A preliminary proposal featured both the west and east grandstands having symmetrical triple decks but was never realized because of cost overruns resulting from an accelerated construction schedule and average attendance figures that rarely approached 50,000.
 End zone seating was later added in the south, and in 1952 McGaw Memorial Hall was built beyond the north end zone.

 The stadium had a natural grass surface when it opened.
 It switched to artificial turf in 1973 and was used until 1996.
-Prior to the 1997 season, the natural grass surface was restored, and the playing surface was lowered approximately 5 ft to improve sight lines from the lowest rows of the stadium.
+Before the 1997 season, the natural grass surface was restored, and the playing surface was lowered approximately 5 ft to improve sight lines from the lowest rows of the stadium.

-The Chicago Bears played their first home game of the 1970 season vs. the Philadelphia Eagles at Dyche Stadium on September 27 as an experiment; the NFL had required that the Bears move out of Wrigley Field because its seating capacity was under 50,000, which was below the minimum set out by the newly constituted post-merger NFL.
+The Chicago Bears played their first home game of the 1970 season against the Philadelphia Eagles at Dyche Stadium on September 27 as an experiment; the NFL had required that the Bears move out of Wrigley Field because its seating capacity was under 50,000, which was below the minimum set out by the newly constituted post-merger NFL.
 Also, the Chicago Cubs were in a September pennant race with the Pittsburgh Pirates and New York Mets in the National League East.
 If Wrigley Field was needed for postseason baseball games, the temporary grandstand for football along the east sideline (in right and center field) would not be available until late October.
 After Evanston residents petitioned city officials to block the team from moving there permanently and the Big Ten Conference opposed the Bears' use of Northwestern's stadium, the Bears ended up moving to Chicago's Soldier Field the following year.

 The stadium hosted the 1932 Women's (July 16) and 1948 Men's (July 9–10) US Olympic Trials for track and field.
 The venue also hosted the NCAA track and field championships in 1943.

 It also hosted the summer College All-Star Game in 1943 and 1944, which had usually been instead held at Chicago's Soldier Field.
 Both games were played at night with the use of temporary lights.
 The college all-stars held their practices for the game at Dyche Stadium in years such as 1934 and 1935.